MarceloNunes/spotify-api-reactjs/README.md

 ### Step 1: Login with an Spotify Account

 The application lands on a login page whose component is implemented on [loginPage.component.js](https://github.com/MarceloNunes/spotify-api-reactjs/blob/master/src/components/login/loginPage.component.js).
-Initially it is presented a big Login Button that, when cliced pasport the user to the Spotify authentication page.
+Initially it is presented a big Login Button that, when clicked transport the user to the Spotify authentication page.

-> TODO: The navigation to the Spotify Authentiction page is done using `window.location`.
+> TODO: The navigation to the Spotify Authentication page is done using `window.location`.
 This can be improved to a popup using `window.open`.

 After authentication on Spotify, the application lands back on the same Login page.
 This time, it extracts the access token from `props.location.hash`and stores it on `localStorage`.
-After, it reirects to the ArtistSearch page.
+After, it redirects to the ArtistSearch page.

 > TODO: Store the access token using a Subscriber.